Luxmusik/sandbox-virtualappliance/readme.md

 Request Body:
 {
-    "name": give your Sandbox a name (optional), "mockServiceName": the MockService to run inside the Sandbox, "ownerOrganisationName": your organisation name
+    "name": give your Sandbox a name (optional), "mockServiceName": the mock service to run inside the Sandbox, "ownerOrganisationName": your organisation name
 }
 ```

 If you don't provide a name for the Sandbox, a name will be generated for you.
-A curl example to create a new Sandbox running the ```banana-stand``` MockService owned by the Bluth organisation:
+A curl example to create a new Sandbox running the ```banana-stand``` mock service owned by the Bluth organisation:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Cookie: sessionId=s-db31478d-a6f8-4717-bc5a-2e587d8a7734; username=michaelbluth" -d '{"repositoryName":"banana-stand", "ownerOrganisationName":"Bluth"}' http://sandbox.bluth.com/api/1/sandboxes